 CCTV is being installed on a canal bridge in Kidderminster in a bid to catch hit-and-run drivers causing damage to bridges across the UK.

-There are thousands of them across the Midlands and we walk past them everyday without paying much attention to them or even noticing them.
+CCTV cameras are all across the Midlands and we can walk past them everyday without even noticing them.